sddevelopment-be/penguin-pragmatic-patterns/content/about.md

 approach a situation.
 The proverb "If you put two developers in a room, they will soon generate three dissenting opinions" is, in fact, quite accurate.

+{{< image src="/images/chapters/silly_standards.png"
+  alt="Alice and Bob fret over conventions" caption="Alice and Bob fret over conventions" size="40%" float="right" >}}

 I realize the irony in writing an opinionated text while also stating that there are too many opinions out there.
 Still, allow me to explain why I set about writing this collection.
 The basic premise is: __I don't really care how you end up doing things.
 If you find a way that works well for you, great!
 By all means, keep doing it.__

-{{< image src="/images/chapters/silly_standards.png"
-  alt="Alice and Bob fret over conventions" caption="Alice and Bob fret over conventions" size="60%" >}}

 As we live our lives, we tend to learn a great deal about a wide variety of topics.
 From time to time, we are stumped by how elegantly or easily someone solves a certain problem.
 You are left wondering why you have not been tackling similar problems in the same way.
 It could have saved you